tianchaijz/lua-peg-doc/README.md

 end
 ```

-As in string.gsub, the replacement value can be a string, a function, or a
+As in `string.gsub`, the replacement value can be a string, a function, or a
 table.

 ### Comma-Separated Values (CSV)